masjadaan/TechSecurityArticles/Linux/HijackingSharedLibraries/HijackingSharedLibraries.md

 }
 ```

 The first four lines consist of standard header files.
 Following this, `revShell()` is declared with the constructor attribute.
 A constructor is a function that executes when the library is first initialized to set up necessary code.
 After that, the `revShell()` constructor function is implemented.
 Within this function, we set the user ID (`UID`) and group ID (`GID`) to 0, providing root privileges if executed in a sudo context.
-Additionally, a message is printed to denote the execution of the code.
+Additionally, a message is printed to indicate the execution of the code.
 Finally, netcat is used to establish a reverse shell, connecting to the attacker's machine on port 7777.

 ### Compiling the Malicious Library

 To compile our shared library, we use the following commands:

 ```sh